fralken/sbt-swagger-codegen/README.md

 - `swaggerCodeProvidedPackage`	-> "eu.unicredit" (where you will provide business logic server method implementation)
 - `swaggerModelCodeTargetDir`	-> "/src/main/scala" (path where to put generated model files)
 - `swaggerClientCodeTargetDir`	-> "/src/main/scala" (path where to put generated client code files)
-- `swaggerPlayServerRoutesFile`	-> "/src/main/resources/routes" (routes file to be generated)
+- `swaggerServerRoutesFile`	-> "/src/main/resources/routes" (routes file to be generated)
 - `swaggerGenerateControllers`	-> true (to be disabled if you want to provide fully costom controllers with all the boilerplate)

 Moreover you can extend this plugin by providing alternative implementations of the generators via: